f-viktor/GPU-Passthrough_Arch-Linux/README.md

 https://github.com/sk1080/nvidia-kvm-patcher

 # Plus tips
+**config doesn't change in virt-manager**
+If you changed some config in a vm xml or just some anytihng you'll have to restart a good few service before virt-manager realises this, your best bet is to just reboot.

 **moving the image**
 lets say you created the image in the wrong place or wanna lend it to your friend,
 real simple, you just gotta change the disk line in `/etc/qemu/wmaneme.xml`